static-frame/static-frame/doc/source/new.rst

 API change: ``IndexAutoFactory`` is no longer accepted as an ``index_constructor`` argument in ``Series.from_pandas()`` and ``Frame.from_pandas()``; ``IndexAutoFactory`` should be passed as an ``index`` or ``columns`` argument instead.

+New implementation of ``IndexHierarchy``, offering significantly improved performance and removal of the requirement of tree hierarchies.

 Added ``Batch.to_series()``.

 0.8.38